The Talented Mr. Ripley (1999) Film Review A+

 Tom also has two other gay characters to deal with.
 Freddie (Philip Seymour Hoffmann giving the movie’s best performance in an Ocean of great performances) Dickie’s best friend and possibly lover (like Tom, he was also madly in love with Dickie) is getting too suspicious, so Tom has to kill him.

 At the film’s end, Tom genuinely cares for his new crush, Peter (Jack Davenport).
 They are on a luxury cruise with a gorgeous suite.
-Unfortunately, the surprise arrival of Cate Blanchett on board means that Peter has to go, strangled with a deluxe scarf.
+Unfortunately, Cate Blanchett’s surprise arrival on board means that Peter has to go, strangled with a deluxe scarf.

 The stunning cinematography is by John Seale, who started his career as Russell Boyd’s camera operator on Peter Weir’s “Picnic at Hanging Rock.”